speedygirl/daw-access-tesi/Parte 3.md

   -	[UI Accessibility Checker](https://docs.microsoft.com/en-us/windows/desktop/winauto/ui-accessibility-checker): The UI Accessibility Checker (AccChecker) tool **verifies** that **key UI accessibility requirements are** met.
 AccChecker includes verification checks for **UI Automation, Microsoft Active Accessibility**, and Accessible Rich Internet Applications (ARIA).
 It can provide a **static check** looking for **errors** such as missing names, tree issues and more.
 It helps verify **programmatic access** and has **advanced features to support automating accessibility testing**.
   - [UI Automation Verify (UIA Verify)](https://docs.microsoft.com/en-us/windows/desktop/winauto/ui-automation-verify) is a testing **framework for manual and automated** testing of a **control's or application's** implementation of UI Automation.
 It can also log the test results.
 You can **integrate your application into the test code** and conduct regular, automated testing or spot checks of your UI Automation scenarios.
 This tool is useful to verify that changes to applications with established features do not have new issues or regressions in areas beyond the new features.

-(proseguio dello stesso articolo).
+(prosecuzione  dello stesso articolo).

-windows “winsèy++” è il corrispettivo dell'inspector in mac. winsèy++”  è scaricabile al seguente link:
+windows “winspy++” è il corrispettivo dell'inspector in mac. winsèy++”  è scaricabile al seguente link:
 [aggiornato 8 settembre 2018; consultato 20 novembre 2018](https://sourceforge.net/projects/winspyex/.)